FOUNDATION

-Chinese name structure is not “pick characters that sound like English.”
+Chinese Name Structure: How Chinese Names Work is not “pick characters that sound like English.”
 A serious given name must satisfy four dimensions at the same time: Sound (tones and flow), Form (how it looks written), Meaning (literary and cultural weight), and Element (Wu Xing balance from BaZi).
 Below is how each dimension works—and why tools that only transliterate skip most of the job.

 In English, choosing a name is largely a one-dimensional exercise: does it sound good?
 Parents might consider family tradition or cultural origin, but the primary filter is phonetic appeal.
 "Oliver" sounds pleasant.
 "Xylophone" does not.
 That is mostly the extent of the analysis.